spencermeyer/A-Little-WebScraping/README.md

 I upload the JSON and inject it into the view as a table.

 Making the code save the data to a file required a time out as I found that the JavaScript proceeds too fast and tries to write a file before the data is available.
+Using callbacks did not solve this problem, I think because the HTTP request is set up to be asynchronous regardless and the rest of the function will continue and then callback without its data.
+I've tried using JS promises, underscore's delay, and async js's series, but they all have the same problem.

 Here are links to the examples I followed to basically get me up and running: http://blog.miguelgrinberg.com/post/easy-web-scraping-with-nodejs